aZholtikov/zh_vector/README.md

 # ESP32 ESP-IDF and ESP8266 RTOS SDK component for vector (dynamic array)

-The size of vector is limited by size of free memory.
+The size of vector is limited by 255 items.
 Support of any data types.

 ## Using